osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 # Manage tenants in a community

 The Community Details page lets you perform various tasks for managing tenants that already belong to a community.
+It also lets you add tenants to a community.

 To create a new community, see [Add a community](xref:add-community).

-## Add a tenant to a community
+## Invite a tenant to a community

 OCS lets you invite business partners to join a community so they are enabled to share data.
 The business partner must already be a tenant in OCS.

 Two different users must perform this procedure:

 - One user, the "inviter," issues an invitation to another tenant to join a community.
-Only an OCS user whose role is Community Administrator, Community Moderator, or Tenant Administrator can be an inviter.
+To be an inviter, you must be a Tenant Administrator *and* a Community Administrator.
-- Another user in separate tenant, the "invitee," accepts the invitation.
-Only an OCS user whose role is a Tenant Administrator or Community Administrator can be an invitee.
+- Another user in a separate tenant, the "invitee," accepts the invitation.
+To be an invitee, you must be a Tenant Administrator.

 1. **Inviter:** Perform the following steps:
    1.1.
 On the Communities overview page, find the community you want to share and click **Details**.